frdel/agent-zero/docs/installation.md

 ### Quick Start

 1. **Install Anaconda or Miniconda:** Download and install the appropriate version for your system from [here](https://docs.anaconda.com/anaconda/install/).
-Choose Miniconda for a minimal installation or Anaconda for a full distribution.
+Miniconda is a smaller installation, while Anaconda includes a broader set of packages.
-2. **Create an Environment:** Open Anaconda Navigator (or use the `conda` command in your terminal), create a new environment named `agent-zero`, and select Python 3.11 or higher.
+2. **Create an Environment:**  Open Anaconda Navigator (or use the `conda` command in your terminal) and create a new environment named `agent-zero` with Python 3.11 or higher.
 3. **Install Docker Desktop:** Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop/).
-4. **Download Agent Zero:** Download the latest release (zip file) from the [GitHub releases page](https://github.com/frdel/agent-zero/releases).
-Extract the zip file to a directory of your choice.
+4. **Download Agent Zero:**  Download the latest release zip file from the [GitHub releases page](https://github.com/frdel/agent-zero/releases).
+Extract the zip to your desired location.
-5. **Configure API Keys:** Duplicate `example.env` and rename it to `.env`.
-Add your API keys for OpenAI (or other providers) inside this file.
+5. **Configure API Keys:** Copy `example.env`, rename it to `.env`, and add your API keys (OpenAI or other providers).
-6. **Install Requirements:** Open a terminal in the Agent Zero directory (within your activated `agent-zero` environment) and run: `pip install -r requirements.txt`
+6. **Install Requirements:**  In your activated `agent-zero` environment, navigate to the Agent Zero directory in your terminal and run:  `pip install -r requirements.txt`
-7. **Run Agent Zero (Web UI):**  In your terminal, execute: `python run_ui.py`
+7. **Run Agent Zero (Web UI):**  Execute `python run_ui.py` in your terminal.
-8. **Access the Web UI:** Open the URL displayed in the terminal in your web browser (usually `http://127.0.0.1:50001`).
+8. **Access the Web UI:**  Open the URL shown in the terminal (typically `http://127.0.0.1:50001`) in your web browser.

-### Detailed Guide with Video
+### Detailed Guide with Screenshots

-For a more in-depth guide with visual instructions, including screenshots and explanations for each step, please refer to the [Windows Installation Tips & Quick-Start](./windows_detailed.md).
-This expanded guide covers common installation pitfalls and troubleshooting steps.
+The README file provides a detailed, step-by-step walkthrough of the Windows installation process, including helpful screenshots.
+It also offers tips for beginners and addresses common installation issues.
+Refer to the README within the project root folder for this comprehensive guide.
+(This assumes you will embed the relevant sections of the README directly into your MkDocs project or link to it appropriately.)

 ## macOS

-1. **Install Miniconda:**  Download the pkg installer from [here](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links) and follow the on-screen instructions.
+1. **Install Miniconda:** Download the pkg installer and follow the instructions.
-2. **Install Docker Desktop:** Download the dmg image from [here](https://www.docker.com/products/docker-desktop/) and drag the Docker application to your Applications folder.
-Create a Docker Hub account if you don't already have one.
+2. **Install Docker Desktop:** Download the dmg image, drag Docker to Applications, and create a Docker Hub account.
-3. **Download Agent Zero:** Download the latest release from the [GitHub releases page](https://github.com/frdel/agent-zero/releases) and extract the zip file.
+3. **Download Agent Zero:** Download the latest release zip and extract it.
-4. **Open Terminal:** Navigate to the Agent Zero directory in your terminal.
+4. **Open Terminal:** Navigate to the Agent Zero directory.
-5. **Create Conda Environment:** Run: `conda create -n a0 python=3.12 -y`
+5. **Create Conda Environment:** `conda create -n a0 python=3.12 -y`
-6. **Activate Environment:** Run: `conda activate a0`
+6. **Activate Environment:**  `conda activate a0`
-7. **Install Requirements:** Run: `pip install -r requirements.txt`
+7. **Install Requirements:** `pip install -r requirements.txt`
-8. **Configure API Keys:** Create a `.env` file and add your API keys.
+8. **Configure API Keys:** Create a `.env` file and add your keys.
-9. **Run Agent Zero (Web UI):** Run: `python run_ui.py`
+9. **Run Agent Zero (Web UI):** `python run_ui.py`
-10. **Access the Web UI:** Open the URL displayed in your terminal.
+10. **Access the Web UI:** Open the displayed URL.

-**Troubleshooting Docker Image Push on macOS:** If you encounter errors while pushing the Docker image, refer to the [Docker Push Troubleshooting section](./macos_docker_push.md).
+### Troubleshooting Docker Image Push on macOS

+If you experience issues pushing Docker images on macOS, such as authentication errors or repository not found errors, follow these steps:

+1. **Verify Repository:** Check if the `frdel/agent-zero-exe` repository exists on Docker Hub under your account.
+Create it if it doesn't exist.
+2. **Check Docker Credentials:** Log out of Docker Hub (`docker logout`) and log back in using your Docker Hub username (not email address) and password (`docker login`).
+3. **Verify Permissions:** Ensure your Docker Hub account has push access to the repository.
+4. **Check Image Name and Tag:** Double-check the image name and tag in your `docker push` command.
+It should be `frdel/agent-zero-exe:latest` or similar.

+For more detailed Docker troubleshooting information and solutions to other potential errors, consult the Docker documentation and online resources.

 ## Linux

-1. **Install Python:** Use your distribution's package manager to install Python 3.12 or higher.
-For example, on Ubuntu/Debian: `sudo apt install python3.12`
+1. **Install Python:** Use your distribution's package manager (e.g., `apt`, `yum`, `dnf`) to install Python 3.12 or higher.
-2. **Install Docker:** Install Docker Desktop or Docker CE using your distribution's instructions.
-Ensure the Docker service is running: `sudo systemctl start docker`
+2. **Install Docker:**  Install Docker Desktop or Docker CE and ensure the service is running (`sudo systemctl start docker`).
-3. **Install Miniconda:** Download the appropriate installer for your distribution from [here](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links) and follow the instructions.
+3. **Install Miniconda:**  Download the appropriate installer for your distribution and follow the instructions.
-4. **Navigate to Agent Zero Directory:** Open your terminal and change the directory to the extracted Agent Zero folder.
+4. **Navigate to Agent Zero Directory:** Use the `cd` command in your terminal.
-5. **Create Conda Environment:** Run: `conda create -n a0 python=3.12`
+5. **Create Conda Environment:** `conda create -n a0 python=3.12`
-6. **Activate Environment:** Run: `conda activate a0`
+6. **Activate Environment:** `conda activate a0`
-7. **Install Requirements:** Run: `pip install -r requirements.txt`
+7. **Install Requirements:** `pip install -r requirements.txt`
-8. **Configure API Keys:** Create a `.env` file in the project root and add your API keys.
+8. **Configure API Keys:** Create a `.env` file and add your keys.
-9. **Run Agent Zero (Web UI):** Run: `python run_ui.py`
+9. **Run Agent Zero (Web UI):** `python run_ui.py`
-10. **Access the Web UI:** Open the URL displayed in your terminal.
+10. **Access the Web UI:** Open the displayed URL.

 ## Video Tutorial (v0.7)

-For a video walkthrough of the latest features and installation process, check out this [YouTube video](https://www.youtube.com/watch?v=U_Gl0NPalKA).
+A video walkthrough demonstrating the installation process and showcasing the latest features in Agent Zero v0.7 is available on [YouTube](https://www.youtube.com/watch?v=U_Gl0NPalKA).

 ## Running on All Hosts (Not Just Localhost)

-To access the Agent Zero Web UI from other devices on your network, modify `run_ui.py`:
+To make the Agent Zero Web UI accessible from other devices on your network, modify `run_ui.py`:

-1. Add `host="0.0.0.0"` before `port=port` in the `app.run()` command.
-Alternatively, use your private IP address if you want to restrict access.
+1. Add `host="0.0.0.0"` (or your private IP address for restricted access) to the `app.run()` command, before the `port` argument.
-2. Access the Web UI from another device using `$YOUR_PRIVATE_IP:50001` as the URL.
+2. Access the Web UI from other devices using `$YOUR_PRIVATE_IP:50001`.